Change the document view in Pages on Mac

 Press the Esc (Escape) key on your keyboard.

 Tip: When you open multiple documents in full screen, they open in tabs instead of in separate windows.
 You move between the documents by clicking the tabs in the tab bar.
-To have all documents open in separate windows instead, choose Apple menu > System Preferences, then click Dock.
-Click the “Prefer tabs when opening documents” pop-up menu, then choose Manually.
+To have all documents open in separate windows instead, choose Apple menu > System Preferences, then click General.
+Click the “Prefer tabs” pop-up menu, then choose "always.”